-Once T-DROP participation begins, ATRS processes retirement accounts as if members are retiring.
+Once T-DROP participation begins, ATRS processes member accounts as if members are retiring.
 ATRS will determine years of service credit, both contributory and noncontributory, a final average salary, and use current multipliers to calculate a monthly benefit amount.
 The monthly benefit stipend that may be payable will not be added to the member's benefit until the member leaves T-DROP participation and begins drawing a monthly retirement benefit.

 Members will continue to work for an ATRS employer, but will not accrue any additional service credit.
+Importantly, contributory members receive the advantage of no longer paying the 6% member contributions.
+That leaves more money in the member's paycheck.
 Any increase in salary after entering T-DROP will not increase the final average salary determined at the time T-DROP participation begins.

 The monthly deposit for T-DROP is calculated by multiplying the regular monthly benefit determined at the time T-DROP participation begins by 1% for each year of ATRS and reciprocal service credit, then subtracting the product from the regular monthly benefit.
-Entry into T-DROP with at least 28 but less than 30 years of service credit further reduces the T-DROP deposit by 6% for each year less than 30 years of service credit.
+Entry into T-DROP with at least 28 but less than 30 years of service credit further reduces the T-DROP deposit by 6% for each year less than 30 years of service credit, up to a 12% additional reduction.

-In lieu of receiving a monthly benefit, the T-DROP deposit will accrue each month in a tax-deferred T-DROP account for up to ten (10) consecutive calendar years.
-An annual interest rate will be adopted by the ATRS Board of Trustees to be credited to the T-DROP balance each June 30, and applied to the mean balance of the annual T-DROP deposits.
+In lieu of receiving a monthly benefit, a T-DROP deposit will accrue each month in a tax-deferred T-DROP account for up to ten (10) consecutive calendar years.
+An annual interest rate will be adopted by the ATRS Board of Trustees to be credited to the T-DROP balance each June 30, and applied to the mean balance of the annual T-DROP deposits for the following fiscal year.
+The T-DROP interest rate for the fiscal year that begins on July 1, 2016 will be determined by the ATRS Board in June.